Skip to content

 Short answers, pulled from the story.

-Who first isolated morphine from the opium poppy and when was it published?
+Who first isolated morphine from opium and when?

-Friedrich Wilhelm Adam Sertürner first isolated morphine from the opium poppy in 1804.
-He published his results after thirteen years of research and a nearly disastrous trial on himself and three boys in 1817.
+Friedrich Wilhelm Adam Sertürner first isolated morphine from the opium poppy in 1804 and published his results in 1817 after thirteen years of research.
+Morphine sales commercially began in 1827 through Heinrich Emanuel Merck of Darmstadt.